abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

-change. *I will endure this situation, gritting my teeth, until it changes.* Certainly we might want a painful situation to change, but with true patience, according to Ajahn Sucitto, it's more like thinking, *I will be with this situation, period*.
-In other words, there's no expectation that the situation will change or get better.
+change. *I will endure this situation, gritting my teeth, until it changes.* Certainly we might want a painful situation to change, but with true patience, according to Ajahn Sucitto, it's more like thinking, *I will be with this situation, period.* In other words, there's no expectation that the situation will change or get better.

 By learning to turn toward our suffering and simply be with it, we are